 - Consider credit counseling.
 Credit counseling agencies can help you get back on track by offering free one-on-one sessions and financial well-being workshops.
-You can find a government-approved agency near you on the Department of Justice’s website.
+Call Credit Counselling Canada if you need help or advice.

 - Apply for a job.
 Some lenders are willing to work with borrowers that have a job offer or a contract showing that they’ll have a steady income in the near future.

 - Consider local resources.
-If you’re struggling to cover basic expenses, your local government might have programs that can help out with these costs without taking on debt.
+If you’re struggling to cover basic expenses, consider these other loan alternatives.

 While you could get a title loan when you don’t have verifiable income, it’s not always the best idea.
 Before comparing lenders, make sure you’ve considered all possible sources of income — and the alternatives.